Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Related Work

 \subsection{Clinical Time-Series}

-A straightforward approach to address missing values and irregular time intervals is to impute and aggregate the time-series respectively, before feeding them to a classifier.
-However, such classifiers ignore the missingness in data which can be quite informative. \cite{lipton2016directly} show that phenotyping performance can be improved by passing missingness indicators as additional features to an RNN classifier.
+A straightforward approach to address missing values and irregular time intervals is to impute and aggregate the time-series, respectively, before feeding them to a classifier \cite{lipton2015phenotyping, chen2018dynamic}.
+However, such classifiers ignore the missingness in the data which can be quite informative. \citeauthor{lipton2016directly} \cite{lipton2016directly} show that phenotyping performance can be improved by passing missingness indicators as additional features to an RNN classifier.
+But they still lose fine-grained information by aggregating each time-series into hourly intervals.

 Several early works rely on Gaussian Processes (GP) \citep{rasmussen2003gaussian} to model irregular time-series.
-For example, \cite{lu2008reproducing} represent each time-series as a smooth curve in a RKHS using GP by optimizing GP parameters using Expectation Maximization(EM), and then derive a distance measure on the RKHS which is used to define the SVM classifier's kernel.
-To account for uncertainty in GP which is ignored in the former, \cite{li2015classification} formulate the kernel by applying an uncertainty-aware base kernel (called the expected Gaussian kernel) to a series of sliding windows.
+For example, \citeauthor{lu2008reproducing} \cite{lu2008reproducing} represent each time-series as a smooth curve in a reproducing kernel Hilbert space (RKHS) using GP by optimizing GP parameters using Expectation Maximization (EM), and then derive a distance measure on the RKHS which is used to define the SVM classifier's kernel.
+To account for uncertainty in GP, \citeauthor{li2015classification} \cite{li2015classification} formulate the kernel by applying an uncertainty-aware base kernel (called the expected Gaussian kernel) to a series of sliding windows.
 These works take a two-step approach by first optimizing GP parameters and then training the classification model.
-To enable end-to-end training, \cite{li2016scalable} again represent time-series using GP posterior at predefined time points but use the reparametrization trick by back-propagating the gradients through a black-box classifier (learnable by gradient-descent) into the GP model.
-The end-to-end model is uncertainty-aware as the output is formulated as a random variable as well. \cite{futoma2017learning} extend this idea to multivariate time-series with the help of multitask GP \citep{bonilla2008multi} to consider inter-variable similarities.
-Though GP provide a systematic way to deal with uncertainty, they are expensive to learn and their flexibility is limited by the choice of covariance and mean functions.
+To enable end-to-end training, \citeauthor{li2016scalable} \cite{li2016scalable} again represent time-series using GP posterior at predefined time points but use the reparametrization trick to back-propagate the gradients through a black-box classifier (learnable by gradient-descent) into the GP model.
+The end-to-end model is uncertainty-aware as the output is formulated as a random variable. \citeauthor{futoma2017learning} \cite{futoma2017learning} extend this idea to multivariate time-series with the help of multitask GP \citep{bonilla2008multi} to consider inter-variable similarities.
+Though Gaussian Processes provide a systematic way to deal with uncertainty, they are expensive to learn and their flexibility is limited by the choice of covariance and mean functions.